castorini/pyserini/project-description.md

 + Retrieval with sparse representations (e.g., BM25 and the SPLADE family) using inverted indexes.
 + Retrieval with dense representations (i.e., embeddings) using flat or HNSW indexes.

-Additional support for dense retrieval is provided via integration with Facebook's [Faiss](https://github.com/facebookresearch/faiss) library, available as "extras" but not installed by default.
+Additional support for dense retrieval is provided via integration with Facebook's [Faiss](https://github.com/facebookresearch/faiss) library, available as part of the optional dependencies, but not installed by default.

 Pyserini is primarily designed to provide effective, reproducible, and easy-to-use first-stage retrieval in a multi-stage ranking architecture.
 The toolkit is self-contained as a standard Python package and comes with queries, relevance judgments, prebuilt indexes, and evaluation scripts for many commonly used IR test collections